-Golczewski: This reconnection is partly trend and to a large degree commercial.
+Golczewski: This reconnection is part trend and to a large degree commerce.
 What Neuschwanstein represents for some people is for others the Remuh Synagogue or the Old New Synagogue.
 This "reconnection" is a romanticisation, "coming out" is also a romanticisation of one's own vitae - comparable to the "Roots" movement among Afro-Americans.
 To this extent, it is impossible to be either for or against it, since this meets a basic human need, the need to make one's past "accessible".
 Religious highlights are better suited to this purpose than concentration camps.
 Atheists also visit the Cologne Cathedral or the Wailing Wall.
 However, one should not confuse this ultimately anachronistic "revival" with "real" present-day "Jewish life", in which this environment plays only a very limited role.
-For most, this is no different than in the gentile world with regard to secularisation and modernisation, including sporadic tourist visits to events with religious connotations - comparable to the hype surrounding the Pope.
+For most, this is no different than in the gentile world with regard to secularisation and modernisation; sporadic tourist visits to events with religious connotations are comparable to the hype surrounding the Pope.

-Lipphardt: In my view, discussion of the history of the Jews in Eastern Europe after its decades-long suppression is appropriate and important.
-At the local level, awareness of the Jewish past has developed.
-The multiethnic past is seen as containing more potential than ballast.
-I would not call the restoration of former Jewish districts, the construction of

-Jewish museums, and the klezmer festivals a "reconnecting with Jewish traditions", since much of this is taking place over the heads and needs of the local Jewish communities.
+Lipphardt: After decades of suppression, the examination of Jewish history in eastern Europe is appropriate and important.
+At the local level, awareness of the Jewish past is beginning to develop.
+Increasingly, the multi-ethnic past is also seen as containing potential rather than just ballast.
+I would not consider the restoration of former Jewish districts, the construction of Jewish museums, and the klezmer festivals a "reconnecting with Jewish traditions", since much of this is taking place over the heads and needs of the local Jewish communities.

 Guesnet: The question is what one understands by reconnection.
-In general, I can only welcome the fact that in these and many other cities, the Jewish presence and a multi-ethnic population are being remembered in different ways, whether in the form of festivals, film series, literary works, academic events, or other types of public discussion.
-In some cases, a kind of exaggerated street market gains the upper hand, in order to meet the need among Americans, Israelis, or West Europeans for proper souvenirs, for example.
+In general, I can only welcome the fact that in these and many other cities, the history of a Jewish presence and of multi-ethnic co-habitation are being remembered, whether in the form of festivals, film seasons, literary works, academic events, or other types of public discussion.
+In some cases, a kind of exaggerated street market gains the upper hand, in order to meet the need among Americans, Israelis, or West Europeans for proper souvenirs.
 When I first visited Poland over 20 years ago, the carved wooden figures of traditional Jews were nowhere to be found.
 Is it such a bad thing that in the meantime they can be purchased in every Cepelia store?
 I don't think so.